These are the best Samsung Galaxy Watch 4 bands you can buy

 Regardless of your preferred style and material, it'll be a breeze to find a band for your Android smartwatch.
 If you owned the predecessor at some point and you still have some bands lying around, you might be able to put them to use.
 The Galaxy Watch 4 and the Galaxy Watch Active 2 use 20mm bands.
 However, if you're ready to be out with the old and in with the new, you'll want to explore other options.

-First, you'll need to determine what type of band you'll benefit from.
-Most people will buy this watch to take advantage of the premium health/fitness tracking, so a silicone sport band is a good choice.
+First, you'll need to determine what type of band is best for your needs.
+Many people will buy this watch to take advantage of the premium health/fitness tracking.
+In this case, a silicone sport band is a good choice.
 The Lerobo Soft Silicone Sports Band is the best Samsung Galaxy Watch 4 band for breathability.
-The innovative air-hole design allows your skin to breathe freely while you exercise and go about your day.
-You'll always be comfortable and secure during workouts with this band.
+The innovative air-hole design allows your skin to breathe freely while you exercise and go about your day, so you're always comfortable.

-When you need something more elegant and formal, the TRUMiRR Solid Stainless Steel Band + Mesh Woven Band may just catch your eye.
-You'll have a heavy-duty metal band as well as a slim and sleek mesh band.
-If you're looking to make a lasting impression with your Samsung Galaxy Watch 4 band, this is a great pick.
-Whether you're going casual or formal, you'll never be short on options!
+When you need something more elegant, you should consider the TRUMiRR Solid Stainless Steel Band + Mesh Woven Band.
+This two-pack gives you both a heavy-duty metal band and an ultra-sleek mesh band.
+If you're looking to make a lasting impression with your Samsung Galaxy Watch 4 band, this is an excellent choice.

+Whether you're going casual or formal, you'll never be short on options when shopping for the best Samsung Galaxy Watch 4 bands!
+If this is your first time owning a watch with interchangeable bands, be sure to check out our tips for how to swap your Galaxy Watch 4 bands.

 We may earn a commission for purchases using our links.
 Learn more.